 As for the amount of oil to use, it all depends on the volume and length of your beard.
 For the first month or two of your beard life, use about 3-4 drops per day.
 As your beard matures, it will need more oil, so increase the amount up to 10 drops a day for a beard that’s passed its first anniversary.

-It is advisable to look at the instructions of the oil you use, as each has a different concentration, and the its company will have its own dosage recommendations.
+It is advisable to look at the instructions for beard oil uses, as each has a different concentration, and the its company will have its own dosage recommendations.

 It’s a matter of personal choice.
 If you’re the kill-two-beards-with-one-stone kind of a guy, then a scented beard oil might be the right path for you.
 But, there are other things to consider.